MicrosoftDocs/microsoft-community-training/microsoft-community-training/OSS-Version/infrastructure-management/monitor-your-platform-infrastructure/troubleshoot-guide-for-azure-support.md

 ## Introduction

-[Microsoft Community Training](https://communitytraining.microsoft.com/) (MCT) is an Azure based solution that enables delivery of large-scale, far-spread training programs with high quality and efficiency.
+[Community Training](https://communitytraining.microsoft.com/) (MCT) is an Azure based solution that enables delivery of large-scale, far-spread training programs with high quality and efficiency.

 The platform within Microsoft is managed by the Azure Global Emerging Markets IDC team.
 The ICM credentials to log a ticket on the MCT team are –

-> **Owning Service**: AGEM: Microsoft Community Training
+> **Owning Service**: AGEM: Community Training

 > **Owning Team**: MCT